jonreid/OCMockito/README.md

 --------------------

 We recommend using simple stubbing with `willReturn:` or `willThrow:` only.
 But `willDo:` using a block can sometimes be helpful.
-The block can call `mkt_arguments` (from NSInvocation+OCMockito.h) on the invocation to get the arguments.
+The block can easily access invocation arguments by calling `mkt_arguments` from NSInvocation+OCMockito.h.
 Whatever the block returns will be used as the stubbed return value.

 ```obj-c
 [[given([mockObject someMethod:anything()]) willDo:^id (NSInvocation *invocation){